melissagraham-create/manage-vaccinations-in-schools-guidance/app/email-templates/consent-request-flu.md

 We’re coming to ==location name== on ==next session dates== to give pupils their annual flu vaccination.

 We would like your consent to vaccinate ==patient name==.
-You can give this by filling in our online form (the link is below).
+You can respond by filling in our online form.

+> [!NOTE]
+> Do not reply to this email to tell us your decision.
+The link to the online consent form is below.

 ### About the children's flu vaccine